The Vanilla Islands

-For your serenity, PONANT selects a flight and organizes the transfers between the port and the airport.
+For your serenity, PONANT selects a flight and organizes the transfers between the airport and the port.
 This package is included in your cruise fare.

 Approximate flight duration: 2h00.

-It is highly recommended to stay one night in Mauritius after this flight.
+It is highly recommended to arrive in Mauritius the day before this flight.